tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 : A cryptographic key used by one of the peers to authenticate itself during the TLS handshake.

+TIK-C, TIK-S:

+: The TIK that identifies the client or the server, respectively.

 The reader is assumed to be familiar with the vocabulary and concepts defined in
 {{-rats-arch}}, and those in {{-rats-kat}}.